 Read on for the best crystal glassware.

-Best Overall: Schott Zwiesel Vervino Red & White Essentials Set of 6
+Schott Zwiesel Sensa Red Wine Glass, Set of 6

 Just because you don’t want to break the bank on a set of wine glasses, doesn’t mean you have to sacrifice quality or design.
 These lightweight glasses are made of premium crystal and have a contemporary, classic design.
 They come in a range of shapes to suit any type of wine or bubbly—boom!

 If you’re serious about gin, you’ll want a set of glassware that’s perfectly designed to let this liquor sing.
-While highball glasses are commonly used for things like Gin and Tonics, balloon glasses are better for allowing the spirit to breathe.
+While highball glasses are commonly used for things like gin cocktails, balloon glasses are better for allowing the spirit to breathe.
 This set has been designed with the help of experts to better enrich the aromas of the spirits.

 This set of universal wine glasses hits all the marks.
 From the shape of the bowl that has been specifically designed to bring out and accentuate the complexity of each wine to the delicate and durable design, these glasses are legit.
 Plus, Zalto has been hand-blowing the finest European crystal glassware for six generations, so we trust them!